-5. PRODUCT USE LIMITATIONS
+5. LIMITATIONS

 - This assay must not be used on the clinical specimen directly.
 Appropriate nucleic acids extraction methods have to be conducted prior to using this assay. - The presence of PCR inhibitors (e.g. heparin) may cause false negative or invalid results. - When monitoring a patient the same extraction method must be used in all determinations.
-Otherwise, results may not be relative. - The kit is intended to be used for supporting the diagnosis of C. trachomatis / U. urealyticum infection and should be interpreted with consideration of clinical and laboratory findings. - Diagnostic sensitivity of the kit may vary depending on the pathogen prevalence and characteristics of the enrolled cohort. - Reliable results depend on adequate specimen sampling. - Positive results indicate active or asymptomatic infection; results should be interpreted with consideration of clinical and laboratory findings. - Negative results indicate lack of detectable DNA but do not exclude the infection or disease. - Potential mutations within the target regions of the C. trachomatis and U. urealyticum genome covered by the primers and/or probes used in the kit may result in failure to detect the presence of the pathogens. - The kit is not intended to replace culture and other methods (e.g., cervical exam) for diagnosis of urogenital infection.
+Otherwise, results may not be relative. - The kit is designed for use in patients with a clinical history and/or symptoms consistent with Chlamydia trachomatis and Neisseria gonorrhoeae infections.
+The kit may be used for screening purposes. - Diagnostic sensitivity of the kit may vary depending on the pathogen prevalence and characteristics of the enrolled cohort. - Reliable results depend on adequate specimen sampling. - Positive results indicate active or asymptomatic infection; results should be interpreted with consideration of clinical and laboratory findings. - Negative results indicate lack of detectable DNA but do not exclude the infection or disease. - Potential mutations within the target regions of the C. trachomatis and N. gonorrhoeae genome covered by the primers and/or probes used in the kit may result in failure to detect the presence of the pathogens. - The kit is not intended to replace culture and other methods (e.g., cervical exam) for diagnosis of urogenital infection. - All results positive for Neisseria gonorrhoeae DNA can be confirmed by "RealLine Neisseria gonorrhoeae T2" (VBD4494), or other kit that detects target different from PivNG gene sequence